stefanos1316/epidose/README.md

 ## Software architecture
-The dosimeter's software is designed around the following components.
+The dosimeter's software is designed around the following components. as depicted in the diagram at the end of this section.

 * `beacon_tx_unlinkable.py`: Continuously running transmitter of ephemeral identifiers.